News and Highlights - Health Outcomes

 Health Outcomes ISPOR 2022 Presentations, May 15-18, 2022

 HOD faculty, fellows, and students attended the 2022 ISPOR Conference (The Professional Society for Health Economics and Outcomes Research).
-Division presentations included both posters and podia (view presentation list).
+Division presentations included both posters and podia (view archived presentation list).

 Student presenting poster at ISPOR 2022